ruidi-huang/catalyse/biorender-codex-spec.md

 The demo is:

 > Give the system a target biotech company URL.
-It researches the company, determines the most relevant BioRender enterprise use case, generates a tailored timeline prompt, and uses a live computer-use agent in an Orgo VM to create a first draft directly inside BioRender for human review.
+It researches the company, determines the most relevant BioRender enterprise use case, generates a tailored timeline prompt, and uses a narrow Orgo-backed computer-use flow to create a first draft directly inside BioRender for human review.

 This is a **sales-engineering copilot demo**, not a full product.